-Resolved, That: Vietnam Veterans of America desires that Congress enact legislation that allows and recommends the flying of the POW/MIA flag be flown daily at all facilities owned and operated by the U.S. government, including U.S. postal services facilities and the Vietnam Veterans Memorial.
+Resolved, That: Vietnam Veterans of America supports the flying of the POW/MIA flag be flown daily at all facilities owned and operated by the U.S. government, including U.S. postal services facilities and the Vietnam Veterans Memorial.
 VVA urges state, county, and municipal governments to enact similar legislation.
 In addition, VVA will continue to participate in and encourage meaningful public-awareness programs aimed at keeping our organization in the forefront of seeking solutions to these issues.
 VVA supports responsible efforts on the part of groups and organizations committed to generating public awareness on the POW/MIA issue, provided that such programs are responsible, non-confrontational, respectful of our fallen and missing comrades, and consistent with VVA's convention resolutions.

-Vietnam Veterans of America further encourages and supports compliance of U.S. Public Law 101-355.
+Vietnam Veterans of America further encourages and supports compliance of U.S. Public Law 116-67.
 We further resolved to continue our efforts to educate public officials and others on the history and meaning of the POW/MIA flag and its proper display under P.L.
-101-355.
+116-67.